 It is reported that three million people visit Mont Saint Michel a year!
 The most crowded days are Saturday and Sunday.

 Going on a weekday in the offseason, such as April, could be a great time to go.
-I visited on a Saturday in April and thought the crowds were manageable, but wouldn’t want to see what it looked like in peak travel season.
+I visited on a Saturday in April and found the crowds manageable, but I wouldn’t want to see what it’s like in peak travel season.

 You Need A Ticket to Visit the Abbey